 - Fill out your voucher details during the registration process.

 - Your voucher will be validated and we will contact you if there are any issues.

-- The redemption funds from valid vouchers will be reimbursed to your payment method within 7 business days of the workshop taking place.
+- The redemption funds from valid vouchers will be reimbursed to your payment method within 14 business days.

 - Please note, vouchers can only be used once.

 - For more information regarding the use of vouchers, please visit the Creative Kids website.

-Cancellations will be accepted up to 24 hours prior to the workshop and monies refunded minus a $10 admin fee to cover registration system fees and merchant fees.
+Refunds will be granted at the provider’s discretion, minus a $10 admin fee to cover registration system fees and administration costs.
 Thank you for your understanding.

 Sign up now to the Storyletter for advance notice of course and holiday workshop dates.
 Receive story tips and secrets!

 This info is being collected to send you an email newsletter.
 You are free to unsubscribe at any time.
 Mailchimp is our marketing platform.
 By subscribing, you acknowledge that your info will be transferred to Mailchimp for processing.
 Learn more about Mailchimp’s privacy practices here.